OpenAI Realtime API Avatar — Build an Interactive Lip-Synced ChatGPT Avatar

 # OpenAI Realtime API Avatar — Build an Interactive Lip-Synced AI Avatar

 Add a **lip-synced animated avatar** to your OpenAI Realtime API application in minutes.
 Mascot Bot SDK works alongside the official OpenAI Agents Realtime SDK (`@openai/agents-realtime`) — your existing OpenAI code stays untouched.
-Connect through a signed WebSocket URL and you get automatic viseme injection, real-time lip sync, and production-ready React components.
+The SDK works alongside your OpenAI Realtime setup and animates a real-time avatar from the audio.

 <img src="https://mascotbot-app.s3.amazonaws.com/rive-assets/og_images/og_gemini_liveapi.jpg" alt="OpenAI Realtime API Avatar with real-time lip sync — interactive AI mascot powered by GPT" className="w-full rounded-xl" />